H2CO3/Sparkling/doc/semantics.md

 composed using the bytes of its characters), floating-point (decimal fractional) numbers, strings (enclosed between double quotation marks), and the Boolean literals true and false.

+§3.12.
+The `argc` keyword

+`argc` is a special keyword that evaluates to an integer which is the number of arguments that the function in which the `argc` keyword is used was called with.
+At file scope, this value is always zero.